markNZed/processism-react-three/storyboard.md

 * Some concepts, like "Non-Foundationalism" and "Paradox vs Not-knowing," might be too abstract for the general audience without sufficient grounding in prior scenes.
 Introduce these abstract ideas by first revisiting more concrete examples discussed earlier in the presentation, then use those examples to illustrate the abstract concept.
 For example, revisit the "System" scene to introduce non-foundationalism, showing how the system operates without a single fixed foundation.
 * The storyboard is largely didactic, focusing on delivering information rather than engaging the viewer interactively.
 Consider incorporating more interactive elements or questions that invite viewers to reflect on their understanding or relate the content to their own experiences.
 * At the end of the presentation, offer a brief recap of the key concepts
+*
-* Potential further concepts:
+## Potential further concepts:
 * Co-evolution
 * Intra-action
 * Reality is that which we do not want to change

 <!-- omit in toc -->
 # Overview

 * Section: Relations and Processes
-  * Understanding emerges not from isolated entities but from the interactions and relations between them.
-In this section, we’ll explore how everything is connected through dynamic processes and the associated events.
+  * Reality emerges not from isolated entities but from the interactions and relations.
+In this section, we’ll explore how everything interacts through dynamic processes and the associated events.

 * Section: Systems and Their Structure
-  * Building on the idea of relations, we’ll see how systems are formed through these interrelated processes.
+  * Building on the idea of process, we’ll see how systems are formed through these interrelated processes.
 Systems are not fixed; they are fluid structures that evolve through the interaction of parts at different scales.
 This section will show how each part of a system is connected, influencing and being influenced by the whole, reinforcing that structure itself is a product of constant interaction.

 * Section: Interplay of Structure and Change
   * Systems are not static; their structure is always changing.
-Here, we examine how structure and process are intertwined—structure emerges from processes and is constantly reshaped by them.
+Here, we examine how structure and process are intertwined — structure emerges from processes and is constantly reshaped by them.
 We’ll also explore how the stability of a system is actually a result of ongoing change, demonstrating the continuous flow between structure and process.

 * Section: Feedback, Adaptation, and System Dynamics
   * In complex systems, feedback loops and interactions drive adaptation and evolution.
 These dynamic processes create resilience, but also unpredictability.
 This section will connect the ideas of structure and change to the adaptive behaviors of systems, showing how small changes can cascade into larger shifts through interconnected feedback mechanisms.